cyrill-martin/kmapper.com/sites/_en/about.md

 p-1-simplicity: Starting from the simplest solution, a system takes into account the current requirements.

-p-2-simplicity: With many little steps made, you have more control over the development process and the system being developed
+p-2-simplicity: With many little steps made, you have more control over the development process and the system being developed.

 h4-change: Change